Dell-Networking/ansible-role-dellos-interface/README.md

 This role facilitates the configuration of interface attributes.
 It supports the configuration of admin state, description, MTU, IP address, IP helper, suppress_ra and port mode.
 This role is abstracted for dellos9, dellos6, and dellos10.

 The interface role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in Dell EMC Networking OS connection variables, or the *provider* dictionary.
+You can use any of the built-in OS connection variables .

 Installation
 ------------